 The Interagency Council extends its gratitude to all parties that shaped this Action Plan: this includes, but is not limited to, State staff, local government representatives, advocates, researchers, and individuals who provided expertise drawn from their lived experiences.
+This plan was also made possible by the tireless efforts of Corrin Buchanan, CalHHS Deputy Secretary for Policy and Strategic Planning, and Dhakshike Wickrema, BCSH Deputy Secretary for Homelessness.
 We are grateful for the work of consultant Matthew Doherty, for supporting the development, implementation, and updating of this Action Plan, to guide and direct our efforts to prevent and end homelessness across California.